The Fulton County 4-H Endowment Fund

 Who manages the interest earned at the county level?

 Monies generated through earned interest are handled by a Fulton County Endowment Board.
-Board members are Linda Bollinger, Amy Miller, Amy Zientek, Kelly Bentley, Ruth Kauffman, and Kayla Miller.
+Board members are Linda Bollinger, Amy Miller, Amy Zientek, Kelly Bentley, Ruth Kauffman, and Sara Lewis.
 These individuals have a concern for the local 4-H program and distribute money through a formal process.
 A separate account at the state level is maintained for this purpose.

 Is my gift tax deductible?